scottyschup/lockbox_rails/README.md

 # MAC Lockbox

-The MAC clinic lockbox is a system for tracking MAC cash at clinics across the Midwest.
+The MAC lockbox is a system for tracking MAC cash at partners across the Midwest.
 For a detailed list of app functionality, see [docs/roadmap.md](https://github.com/MidwestAccessCoalition/lockbox_rails/blob/master/docs/roadmap.md)

 # Local dev setup
 ## Requirements